JetBrains/kotlin-web-site/docs/topics/gradle.md

 use [process isolation mode](https://docs.gradle.org/current/userguide/worker_api.html#changing_the_isolation_mode) only, and ignore the `kapt.workers.isolation` property.

-As before, if you don't set the toolchain or the `jdkHome` option, Kotlin/JVM compilation uses your current JDK.
+As before, if you don't set the toolchain or the `jdkHome` option, Kotlin/JVM compilation uses current user's JDK.

 > By default, Kotlin compile tasks use the current Gradle JDK.
 >